istepanov/Udacity-CarND-P3-Behavioral-Cloning/README.md

 #### 1. An appropriate model architecture has been employed

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)
+I've chosen NVIDIA's [end-to-end learning model](https://arxiv.org/pdf/1604.07316.pdf) since it's the model designed to solve this type of problem.

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+My model consists of a convolution neural network with 3x3 and 5x5 filter sizes and depths between 24 and 64 (model.py lines 141-151).
+Before entering convolution layers, data is cropped (model.py lines 141) and normalized (model.py lines 142).
+On top of convolutional layers, there are 4 fully connected layers with 1164 neurons as input and one neuron as output (model.py lines 154-161).
+Each layer (except the very last one) uses ELU as an activation function, that [is proved to perform better than ReLU](https://arxiv.org/pdf/1511.07289.pdf).

 #### 2. Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).
+The model contains 20% dropout layers in order to reduce overfitting (model.py lines 144 and below).

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
+The model was trained and validated on different data sets to ensure that the model was not overfitting (model.py line 128).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model used an Adam optimizer (model.py lines 165), batch size 64, 30 epochs with early stopping with patience 3 when validation loss stops decreasing (model.py line 175).

 #### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road.
+I used a combination of center lane driving, recovering from the left and right sides of the road, 2 different track, 2 driving directions on each track.

 For details about how I created the training data, see the next section.